Please contact us if you have any questions or comments or would just like some encouragement?

 Is It Okay To Drink Alcohol?

-The consequences that went along with the marijuana and beer started to take effect and create more damage.
-My lying to my mom and dad increased, and the regularity of being stoned and drunk increased, the run-ins with the police increased, and I lost control of my life and choices.
-Life was getting totally out of control, and I was reaping what I sowed.
+The consequences of marijuana and beer started to take effect and create more damage.
+My lying to my mom and dad increased, the regularity of being stoned and drunk increased, the run-ins with the police increased, and I lost control of my life and choices.
+I lost my chance to play college basketball.
+I got my girlfriend pregnant.
+I got in a cycle accident and messed up my knee.
+I got kicked out of 3 high schools.
+Life was getting totally out of control, and I was reaping what I had sowed.
+The bottom line, with no hesitation, would be it is only okay to drink alcohol if it does not cause any problems for a person.
+But for me, it almost took my life! ~ Bill Greguska

 I Could Not Live With It, And Could Not Live Without It